 The work is open to undergraduates at Chaminade and we frequently host Hawaii State Science Fair students.
 Chaminade students have worked on many different projects and generally present their findings at ABRCMS, SACNAS, and other society meetings.
 Chaminade students should contact Dr. Dohm for opportunities to contribute.

 About this site

-This site includes links to Dr Dohm's Moodle site for the Biology Department at Chaminade University (Click Teaching button in the navigation menu, or click on this link) and registered access to protocols and databases in use by our LETGEN staff.
+This site includes links to Dr Dohm’s Moodle site for the Natural Sciences at Chaminade University and registered access to protocols and databases in use by our LETGEN staff.